x56080/SequoiaDB/doc/src/manual/Manual/Sequoiadb_Command/Sdb/listReplicaGroups_en.md

 None

 ##RETURN VALUE##

 When the function executes successfully, it will return a detailed list of collections through the cursor.Users can refer to [$LIST_GROUP][LIST_GROUP] to get the returned field information.

+When the function fails, an exception will be thrown and an error message will be printed.

 ##ERRORS##